Diesel-Net/kiwi-8/README.md

 programming, video-game programming, or even cross-platform development.
-It has been a great educational excercise involving major aspects of modern day programs such as input handling, user-interface design, 2D graphics rendering, audio generation, code profiling and more.
+It has been a great educational excercise involving major aspects of modern day applications such as input handling, user-interface design, 2D graphics rendering, audio generation, code profiling and more.